AWI and its programs and projects are currently funded by:

 The University of Hawai‘i at Hilo

-University of Hawaii at Hilo provides housing for all Akamai interns during the 4-day PREP course, and for Hilo-based interns for the full summer program.
+In 2017, the University of Hawaii at Hilo provided housing for all Hilo-based interns for the full summer program.

 Canada-France-Hawaii Telescope provides housing for Waimea-based interns for their seven-week projects.